-But hold on a sec… This “unique” feature sounds marvelous lot.
+But hold on a sec… This “unique” feature sounds a marvelous lot.
 Just the way every compact digital camera works.
 It is, but the addition of a live view LCD to a DSLR camera is not always as good as it sounds.

-LCDs are handy, but they also have disadvantages in design concerning overall performance.
+LCDs are handy, but they also have disadvantages in a design concerning overall performance.
 This is true if you work with Live View.
 Its auto-focus begins to go slow.
 The most important aspect is power consumption which is significantly increased.

 When shooting natural scenery, a DSLR camera with batteries exhausted can act as a real weapon.
 You can use it against attacks from animals, instead of taking their photos back.

 Minus using a tripod, taking pictures when in low light or with telephoto lenses is quite a challenge.
 Most DSLR cameras get some type of stabilization.
 There is a trick you can use.
 For Canon and Nikon, there’s stabilization inside their lenses.
 What you need to purchase is IS lens for Canon and VR lens for Nikon cameras.

 Also, Sony, Pentax, and Olympus have the stabilization function in DSLR camera body.
 The only difference is simply because you have to buy IS/VR lenses for Canon and Nikon respectively.
 It might be quite costly than standard lenses.

 For other manufacturers, the stabilization works with any lens.
 The effectiveness of stabilization seems to be the same in 3-4 stops.
 Stabilized lenses provide a benefit of you seeing the exactly stabilized image in the optical viewfinder.
 Stabilized bodies will let you use any lens to get the same effect.

 Other Factors to Affect Buying Decision for a DSLR Camera